 Why X Likes Still Matter, Even When They’re Hidden

-Hiding public likes wasn’t just a cosmetic update - it fundamentally changed how we measure engagement on X (the platform we all still call Twitter).
-At first, it felt like a massive step backward, especially for anyone using the platform to find warm leads or gauge public sentiment.
+Hiding public likes was not just a cosmetic update.
+It changed how anyone in sales or marketing measures engagement on X. At first it felt like a step backward, especially for anyone using the platform to find warm leads or gauge public sentiment.

 This flowchart gives you a quick visual breakdown of what’s possible today.